nvim-telekasten/telekasten.nvim/BACKLOG.md

 # Backlog

-- [ ] really good support for special links
+- [ ] really good support for special links: inserting, yanking, ...
-  - links to headings
-  - links to paragraphs
 - can  we add image pre-viewing capabilities from `telescope-media-files` to the standard previewer or a self-written pre-viewer (config)?

 - [ ] yt video

 ## Dones
+- [x] initial support for special links
+  - links to headings
+  - links to paragraphs
 - [x] preview images
 - [x] insert link to image, with preview
 - [x] sorting file picker: devicons, ...